cdl-saarland/CGO17_ArtifactEvaluation/README.md

   - *LNT* for the SPEC.

-We will assume the following environment variables are initialized according to their description.
+We assume the following environment variables are initialized according to their description.
 If the provided scripts were used, all configuration values have been written to the *scripts/config.py*.
 This file is also read by the *runtest.py* script.